Ahmad-Balata/Ahmad-Balata/README.md

 # Hi there!
 I'm Ahmed 👋
-### 📊 Data Analyst | Python • SQL • Business Intelligence
+### 📊 Data Analyst | Excel • SQL • Python • Power Query & BI • DAX

-I’m a motivated **Data Analyst** who enjoys exploring data and transforming it into meaningful insights.
-With strong skills in **Python, SQL, and BI tools**, I focus on cleaning, analyzing, and visualizing datasets to support smart decision-making.

-I also have experience in **web technologies, WordPress, and Linux**, which helps me present data clearly and collaborate in technical teams.
+Data Analyst with a strong technical background in Python and a solid understanding of data- driven problem solving.
+Skilled in analyzing, cleaning, and visualizing data using Excel, SQL, Python, and BI tools to support decision-making.
+Possess supporting experience in web technologies, WordPress, and Linux systems, enabling effective data presentation and technical collaboration.
+Actively developing analytical and business intelligence skills through continuous learning and practical projects.

 ---